 3. Apply for an ABN

-An SMSF is required to be registered with the ATO within 60 days of its creation.
+An SMSF is required to be registered with the Australian Taxation Office (ATO) within 60 days of its creation.
 This can be done by a trustee or accountant applying for an Australian Business Number (ABN) to the ATO.

 4. Set up an SMSF savings account

-An SMSF savings account works like a regular savings account does but allows each trustee access, and is used to receive contributions and pay benefits.
-It’s also a legal requirement.
+An SMSF savings account works like a regular savings account but allows each trustee access and is used to receive contributions and pay benefits.
+It is also a legal requirement of setting up an SMSF.

-Many regular savings accounts are not permitted to be used by trusts or for superannuation purposes, so SMSFs are generally limited to accounts specifically catered for them, which greatly narrows the range of accounts available.
+Many regular savings accounts are not permitted to be used by trusts or for superannuation purposes, so SMSFs are generally limited to specifically tailored products which greatly narrows the range of accounts available.

 5. Arrange contribution system

-You’ll need to set up an electronic service address for employers to pay contributions.
-You’ll also need to organise arrangements for the rollover of funds from other super funds.
+You'll need to set up an electronic service address for employers to pay contributions to your SMSF.
+You'll also need to organise arrangements for any rollover of funds from other super funds.

 6. Create investment strategy

-An SMSF investment strategy should set out why and how you’ve chosen your investments, and how these investments are going to meet your retirement goals.
+An SMSF investment strategy must set out why and how you've chosen your investments, and how these investments are going to meet each trustees' retirement objectives.
 With this also comes the responsibility of regularly reviewing this strategy - at least once per year or as circumstances change.

 According to the ATO, there are five things you must cover: